Background

 Australian Alps ca.1960

 The traditional lands of the Ngarigo and Walgal (or Wolgalu) nations embraced the high country alps and Monaro plains of south-east Australia.
-Settlers commenced seizing these lands in the 1820s, dispossessing the Ngarigo and Walgal communities and rapidly disrupting their traditional cultural practices; introduced diseases devastated communities (Environment 2016).
-Over time, the grazing and burning activities of the settlers significantly degraded the alpine high country.
-In particular, severe erosion afflicted expanses of sensitive alpine bog and fen ecosystems.
+Settlers commenced seizing these lands in the 1820s, dispossessing the Ngarigo and Walgal communities and rapidly disrupting their traditional cultural and land management practices.
+Introduced diseases devastated communities (Environment 2016).

-The initial repair projects commenced in approximately 1960 and were managed by ecologist Roger Good and the New South Wales Soil Conservation Service.
-Good and his colleagues aspired to the progressive reinstatement of indigenous biological diversity to the sites, and restoration of the alpine flora was a major priority (Good, Johnston 2019).
-The plant surveys and research of Alpine botanists and plant ecologists, Alec Costin and Dane Wimbush, significantly contributed to the design of the repair projects.
-With the flora and soil cover reinstated, flows of sediments into the reservoirs dramatically decreased.
+The initial project was managed by ecologist, Roger Good and the New South Wales Soil Conservation Service.
+Officially, the project was undertaken for utilitarian reasons, but Good aspired to the progressive recovery of biodiversity, and restoration of local alpine flora was a major priority (Good, Johnston 2019).
+Botanical surveys and plant propagation research were undertaken by Good’s restoration colleagues, the botanists and plant ecologists, Alec Costin and Dane Wimbush.
+They significantly contributed to the design of the restoration projects (Good, Johnston 2019; Good McDonald 2016) .

 References: